 If interested in purchasing a Hookah Diving System to help with your lobstering efforts, we carry the entire Brownie’s Third Lung line for sale here: Brownie’s Hookah Diving Systems For Sale

-Two of the most popular models are the F285BE Economy Floating Hookah and the VS265XE Variable Speed Electric Hookah Diving System, you can learn more about them here: Brownie’s Top Hookah Diving Systems: F285BE & VS265XE
+Two of the most popular models are the F285BE Economy Floating Hookah and the VS265XE Variable Speed Electric Hookah Diving System, you can learn more about them here: Best Electric Hookah Dive System: Brownie’s F285BE & VS265XE

 Should you have any questions on diving hookahs, lobstering in Florida or anything else boating, we’re here!